NeuroBeat

 WHAT IS MOVE?

 Move is rhythm training for your body.
-You can follow a standing rhythmic workout that trains coordination, balance and timing, or explore curated playlists for walking designed to build rhythmic precision and control.
+You can follow a standing rhythmic workout that trains coordination, balance and timing, or explore our playlist for walking, designed to build rhythmic precision and control.

 WHY MOVE?